top of page

 A unique double-sided use

-A tissue case that can be used on both sides.
-One side can be used for regular pocket tissues, and the other side can be used for wet tissues or alcohol tissues.
-The colorful Silnylon material has excellent water repellency, and it is easy to carry on mountain trips as it is, as well as for everyday use.
-Putting wet tissues on one side is very convenient for wiping dirty hands and bodies, or wiping cookware after meals, and is especially useful in fields where water is precious.
-It can store up to three tissues of the standard pocket tissue size that can be obtained anywhere, and the long strap allows you to use both hands while hanging it on your wrist, making it useful in dark or narrow places.
-There is also a small loop, so you can hang it on a backpack with a carabiner.
+This tissue case can be used on both sides.
+One side can hold regular pocket tissues, and the other side can hold wet tissues or alcohol wipes.
+Made of colorful, water-repellent Silnylon material, it's perfect for everyday use or even taking it with you on mountain hikes.
+Placing wet tissues on one side is extremely convenient for wiping dirty hands or your body, or wiping down your cookware after meals, making it especially useful in the field where water is scarce.
+It can hold up to three standard pocket tissue-sized tissues, and the long strap allows you to keep both hands free while wearing it around your wrist, making it ideal for dark or tight spaces.
+It also has a small loop so you can attach it to a backpack with a carabiner.

-Many people use "roll paper (toilet paper)" on the mountain, but because it is water-soluble, it crumbles when it absorbs water, and you tend to use more paper than necessary.
-It also has a fatal weakness in that if you accidentally get it wet, most of it will harden and become unusable.
+Many people use "roll paper (toilet paper)" when hiking, but because it is water-soluble, it falls apart when it absorbs water, and you end up using more paper than necessary.
+It also has a fatal weakness: if you accidentally get it wet, most of it will harden and become unusable.
 Pocket tissues, on the other hand, are light and compact, and if you put them in the gaps in your clothing or backpack, they won't get in the way too much.
-Keeping a spare in each staff bag can help reduce the risk of getting wet and wiping out everything.
+Keeping one spare in each stuff sack will also reduce the risk of getting wet and having to wipe out everything.

 _DSC5284_edited.jpg